Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 You can also grow lilacs from seed but don’t expect the resulting plants to look anything like the bush from which you collected them.
 Most of the lilacs you purchase are hybrids, crosses between different cultivars.
 They do not come “true” from seed.
 The seeds may produce plants that look like either of the cultivars from which your shrub was bred or something completely different.
 It’s a genetic lottery!

 Lilac seeds are very hard and need to be soaked for 24 hours before planting.
-Plant them ¼ inch deep in containers and then cold stratify them by placing covering the containers and storing them in your refrigerator for two months to simulate winter.
+Plant them ¼ inch deep in containers and then cold stratify them by covering the containers with a plastic bag and storing them in your refrigerator for two months to simulate winter.
 Don’t let them dry out.
 Gently mist the containers to keep the soil moist.

 After the two months is up, remove the containers from the refrigerator and place them on a heat mat set to 70⁰F to simulate spring.
 Keep the soil moist.
 Germination should occur in a month.
 Keep the containers on the heat mat for an additional two weeks after germination.
 After that, you can remove the heat mat.
 You can plant your seedlings outdoors after your last frost, spacing them 10 to 15 feet apart.
 Your new plants should start blooming in 4 to 5 years.